Tamely presented morphisms and coherent pullback: Introduction

 We say a morphism has \emph{\stable coherent pullback} if it has coherent pullback after base change along any tamely presented morphism.
-For a morphism $f: X \to Y$ of tamely presented geometric stacks, this is equivalent (via Propositions \ref{thm:reasonableaffinecohbasechange} and \ref{prop:cohpullprops}) to asking that the base change $f'$ along any fixed tamely presented flat cover $\Spec A \to Y$ has coherent pullback.
-A key result is that, under these hypotheses, $f$ can be locally approximated by morphisms of finite Tor-dimension in a suitable sense (Proposition~\ref{prop:finitetorapproxgstk}).
+For a morphism of tamely presented schemes this is the same as simply having coherent pullback.
+For a morphism $f: X \to Y$ of tamely presented geometric stacks, it is equivalent (via Propositions \ref{thm:reasonableaffinecohbasechange} and \ref{prop:cohpullprops}) to asking that the base change $f'$ along any fixed tamely presented flat cover $\Spec A \to Y$ has coherent pullback.
+A key fact is that, under these hypotheses, $f$ can in a certain sense be approximated by morphisms of finite Tor-dimension (Proposition~\ref{prop:finitetorapproxgstk}).

+Recall that if $X$ and $Y$ are varieties and $Y$ is smooth, then any morphism $f: X \to Y$ is of finite Tor-dimension.
+This follows from the fact that the diagonal $\Delta_Y: Y \to Y \times Y$ is of finite Tor-dimension, a property which characterizes smooth varieties.
+With this in mind, we say a tamely presented stack $Y$ is {\it weakly smooth} if $\Delta_Y$ has \stable coherent pullback (note that a variety is weakly smooth if and only if it is smooth).
+By Proposition \ref{prop:wprosmoothcohdiagb} this follows if~$Y$ has a pro-smooth atlas (e.g. if $Y = N_\cO$), but the notion of weak smoothness has the virtue of being intrinsic.
+If $X$ and $Y$ are tamely presented stacks and $Y$ is weakly smooth, any tamely presented morphism $f: X \to Y$ has coherent pullback.
+For this reason, many of our results can be understood as quantifying the extent to which weakly smooth schemes and stacks retain the good cohomological properties of smooth varieties.

 In Section \ref{sec:indgeom} we extend our main notions to the setting of ind-geometric stacks.
 Ind-geometric stacks generalize ind-schemes, in particular the notion of dg ind-scheme introduced in \cite{GR14}, Their basic theory is developed in \cite{CWig}.
 As a key motivating example, the quotient $\hR_{G,N}/G_{\cO}$ is an ind-tamely presented ind-geometric stack.